Huegoxaga/notes/java/README.md

 Thread t = new Thread(() -> animate(gc));
 ```

+### Thread Priority

+- All thread has priorities range from 1 to 10, can be set with the `threadObj.setPriority()` method.

-### Deamon Thread
+### Daemon Thread

-- Deamon threads will be terminated when main method is ready to exit
+- Daemon threads will be terminated when main method is ready to exit
 - It is good for background tasks with low priorities
+- `threadObj.setDaemon(true)` set the thread as a daemon thread

 ### Thread States

-1. New state: When a new thread is created, but the `start()` method has not been called
+- `NEW` state: When a new thread is created, but the `start()` method has not been called
   - Only `start()` method can be called on a new thread; otherwise, an `IllegalThreadStateException` will be thrown
-2. Runnable state: Runnable state means a thread is ready for execution after `start()` is called on a new thread
+- `RUNNABLE` state: Runnable state means a thread is ready for execution after `start()` is called on a new thread
   - In runnable state, thread is ready for execution and is waiting for availability of the processor (CPU time).
 That is, thread has joined queue (line) of threads that are waiting for execution
   - If all threads have equal priority, CPU allocates time slots for thread execution on the basis of first-come, first-serve manner.
 The process of allocating time to threads is known as `time slicing`
-   - A thread can come into runnable state from running, waiting, or new states
-3. Running state: Running means Processor (CPU) has allocated time slot to thread for its execution.
+  - Thread start running in this state when Processor (CPU) has allocated time slot to thread for its execution.
 When thread scheduler selects a thread from the runnable state for execution, it goes into running state
     - In running state, processor gives its time to the thread for execution and executes its run method.
 This is the state where thread performs its actual functions
-   - A thread can come into running state only from runnable state
+    - A thread can come into running state only when it is in runnable state
-4. Blocked state: A thread is considered to be in the blocked state when it is suspended, sleeping, or waiting for some time in order to satisfy some condition.
+    - When a thread is suspended, it stops running but it is still in `RUNNABLE` state
+- Threads can go to non-runnable and fall into one of the following state
+  - `TIMED_WAITING` state: when it's waiting for another thread to perform a particular action within a stipulated amount of time
-   - When `sleep()` method is invoked on a thread to sleep for specified time period, the thread is out of queue during this time period.
-The thread again reenters into the runnable state as soon as this time period is elapsed.
+    - When `sleep()` method is invoked on a thread to sleep for specified time period, it enters the `TIMED_WAITING` state, the thread is out of queue during this time period.
+The thread again reenters into the runnable state as soon as this time period is elapsed
-   - When a thread is suspended using `suspend()` method for some time in order to satisfy some conditions.
-A suspended thread can be revived by using resume() method.
+    - can be also triggered by `thread.join(long millis)`, `LockSupport.parkNanos`, `LockSupport.parkUntil`
     - When `wait()` method is called on a thread to wait for some time.
 The thread in wait state can be run again using `notify()` or `notifyAll()` method
+  - `WAITING` state: A thread is in WAITING state when it's waiting for some other thread to perform a particular action
+    - It happens when either `object.wait()`, `thread.join()` or `LockSupport.park()` is called without specifying the time to wait
+  - `BLOCKED` state: A thread is considered to be in the blocked state when it is waiting for a monitor lock and is trying to access a section of code that is locked by some other thread
+    - (deprecated) When a thread is suspended using `suspend()` method for some time in order to satisfy some conditions.
+A suspended thread can be revived by using `resume()` method
-5. Dead state: A thread dies or moves into dead state automatically when its `run()` method completes the execution of statements
+- `TERMINATED` state: A thread dies or moves into dead state automatically when its `run()` method completes the execution of statements
-   - A thread can also be dead when the `stop()` method is called, this method is not recommanded because it can't clean up the thread properly
+  - (deprecated) A thread can also be dead when the `stop()` method is called, this method is not recommanded because it can't clean up the thread properly

 ### Thread Methods

 - `Tread.sleep(int numberofMS);` Pause All Thread Method

-  - it throws `InterruptedException`, For example:
+  - Precision and accuracy of the sleeping time depends on system timers and schedulers
+  - if any thread has interrupted the sleeping thread. `InterruptedException` will be thrown from the sleeping thread, For example:

   ```java
   public static void main(String[] args) throws InterruptedException {  //exception handling for it